abbychao/graphql-prisma-hackernews/README.md

 ## Mutations on links

-These illustrate the 3 mutations available on the API: post, updateLink, deleteLink.
+These illustrate the 3 mutations available on the API: postLink, updateLink, deleteLink.
 (Update IDs to make each query work.)

+Each mutation also has a "secure" version (e.g., postLinkSecure) that requires an authorization token.
+Updating and deleting are only allowed by the original author.

 ```
 mutation {
-  post(
+  postLink(
     url: "www.prisma.io"
     description: "Prisma replaces traditional ORMs"
   ) { id, url }